 - Creating a consistent routine for attending a farmers market

 - Support for the farm’s Young Worker Program

-Want to know about some of the additional benefits for members, the farm and the community?
+Want to know about some of the additional benefits of the CSA program for members, the farm and the community?

 What about vacations and emergencies?

-Options for handling emergencies will also vary by region, and we will work with you to the fullest extent possible.
-Cash refunds, however, will not be provided for missed shares.
+Options for handling emergencies also vary by region, and your CSA coordinator will work with you to the fullest extent possible, but refunds will not be provided for missed shares.